Last updated on: May 2019

 Similarly, even visitors or potential customers that find your site offline too often wouldn’t have a very good image of your brand in their mind.
 This may translate to a poorer brand image, something that’s much harder to repair than some lost traffic or even lost rankings to a certain extent.

 But luckily, you won’t have to worry about any of these things if you decide to go with SiteGround’s shared hosting plan.
-This is because a lot of research and tens of tests have been made to test its performance and uptime, and all of them have concluded that SiteGround offers an unbelievably high uptime of 99.5% to 100%.
+This is because a lot of research and tens of tests have been made to test its performance and if they really have an 100% uptime, and all of them have concluded that SiteGround offers an unbelievably high uptime of 99.5% to 100%.

 In fact, during some of the tests, there was no instance of even a second of downtime, with the uptime turning out to be a staggering 100%.
 With some of the other tests, the uptime was just a tad bit lower between 99.9% and 100%, with only just one test reporting it to be 99.51%.